-While all car accidents can lead to dangerous and difficult consequences, there is perhaps no type of accident that is more frustrating than a rear-end collision.
+While all auto accidents can lead to dangerous and difficult consequences, there is perhaps no type of accident that is more frustrating than a rear-end collision.
 You are driving safely, going your day, and then a reckless tailgater hits you, damaging your car and causing you severe personal injuries.

 What makes rear-end collisions so frustrating is that they can, and generally should, be avoided.
 There is no reason to follow another vehicle too closely, and if fatigue, intoxication, or a distraction is to blame, none of these are justification for someone to interfere with your life and cause potentially life-changing injuries.
-But, the good news is that law holds negligent drivers accountable.
+But, the good news is that Florida law holds negligent drivers accountable.
 If you were injured in a tailgating accident, you may be entitled to a significant financial recovery.

 Five Ways Drivers Can Avoid Tailgating Accidents

 The following are all simple steps that drivers can take to avoid being responsible for tailgating accidents.
 If failure to follow any of these steps is to blame for your tailgating accident, you should speak with an attorney filing a claim for just compensation: